 Employers will notice if you’ve taken the time to do this, and it demonstrates that you don’t just want any job, you want this job.

 Using keywords does more than catch the attention of your prospective employer.
 Many companies now use an automated applicant tracking system to vet and nix submissions before a human ever lays eyes on them.
-If you've sent in a ton of applications, but you haven't received one call back, it may be time to check into a service like Jobscan.
+If you’ve sent in a ton of applications but haven’t received one callback, it may be time to check into a service like Jobscan.
 With Jobscan, they optimize your resume or LinkedIn profile so that you have a greater chance of being seen by recruiters and hiring managers.

 4. An Infusion of Personality